Welcome | spec | C-PLOT | Support | Users | Contact

 tty_move(x, y [, string ])

 Moves the cursor to column x and row y of the display, where column 0, row 0 is the upper left corner of the screen.
 If the third argument string is present, it is written as a label at the given position.
 The sequences and string are only written to the "tty" device and only if it is turned on for output.
 Special tty control sequences of the form \[xx], where xx is one of the codes listed for the tty_cntl() function above, can be used with string.
-Negative x or y position the cursor relative to the left or bottom edges of the screen, respectively.
+Negative x or y position the cursor relative to the right or bottom edges of the screen, respectively.
 Relative moves are possible by adding ±1000 to x or y position arguments.
 Both coordinates must specify either relative or absolute moves.
 If one coordinate specifies a relative move, the absolute move in the other coordinate will be ignored.
 Please note, not all terminal types support relative moves.
 Returns true .

 tty_fmt(x, y, wid, string)